AbWahab07/shopify-webpack-dev-workflow/README.md

 When running `npm start`, Webpack will use a plugin that runs `shopify-themekit watch` after a successful build.
 Webpack will then be set to watch and recompile file changes, and Theme Kit will watch for file changes in the `dist` directory.

 ## ‼️ Required Files
 - The `style-bundle.liquid` and `script-bundle.liquid` snippets output dynamic asset URLs based on current layout and template.
 These have been added to sample `theme.liquid`.
-If using Shopify Plus, render `style-bundle.liquid` in `<head>` and `script-bundle.liquid` before the closing `</body>` tag.
 The `layout` variable is required.
 - If using Shopify Plus, render these snippets in `checkout.liquid` by changing the snippet's layout variable to `checkout`. ie. `{% render 'style-bundle', layout: 'checkout' %}`.

 ## 📝 Notes